What is a handyman?

 A handyman or handywoman is a skilled “jack of all trades” who can complete a wide range of repairs or home improvement jobs.

-A handyman, or handyman company, usually charges clients an hourly rate, plus material costs, regardless of the task.
+A handyman, or handyman service, usually charges clients an hourly rate, plus material costs, regardless of the task.
 Many homeowners compile a list of repairs and hire a handyman to complete the list in a single visit.

 There's no national standard or regulation for handymen.
 Licensing and regulation vary by state.
 New Jersey, for example, requires handymen who work for a profit to register with the state and carry insurance.
 California requires handymen to carry a license from the State Contractors License Board to work on any project that exceeds $500 in labor and material costs.
 Find out before you hire the handyman if he or she has the skills needed to complete your project.